Tagline: The Tenant in Room 7 is very small, very twisted and very mad.

 As impudently exploitative as Henenlotter’s pictures are, they are a million miles from shock for the sake of it, and the movie’s formless antagonist is more than just a a mindless killer.
 He may be little more than a savage blob with two claws and a vaguely human face, but there seems to be something more psychological at play.
 The creature loathes to be seen by anybody and as a result hates to see his only friend mix with anyone else, a fact that proves detrimental to poor Duane’s sex life and breezy new love interest Sharon (Susan Smith).
-So possessive is the critter in the basket he is prone to fits of unabashed rage, and you sense his telepathy has a little more reach than first anticipated, and considerably more malevolence.
+So possessive is the critter in the basket that he is prone to fits of unabashed rage, and you sense his telepathy has a little more reach than first anticipated, and considerably more malevolence.

 It is this peculiar grounding that transforms the movie into something quite special.
-Unlike most horror movie monsters, the blob in the basket is not the product of another dimension.
+Unlike most movie monsters, the blob in the basket is not the product of another dimension.
 He is not a supernatural killer or otherworldly demon, and he most certainly wasn’t born evil.
 Instead, he is a product of familial rejection, of mankind’s cold abhorrence for the catastrophically abnormal.
-He possesses all of the insecurities of a human being, all of the loneliness and desire, and when his pent-up carnal urges get the better of him, he goes in search of the female form like any sexually repressed blob, though his approach leaves more than a little something to be desired.
+He possesses all the insecurities of his human counterparts, all of the loneliness and desire, and when his pent-up carnal urges get the better of him, he goes in search of the female form like any sexually repressed blob confined to social anonymity, though his approach leaves more than a little to be desired.

 It is these personal issues, at least in part, that see a carefully plotted act of vengeance descend into something rather more tenuous, and when resident thief, O’Donovan, stumbles upon our grotesque quasi-lodger, his subsequent slicing arises suspicion, leading our increasingly neglected and jealous monster to flee the proverbial nest in search of a little sexual experimentation, a decision which results in one of the most startlingly indecorous finales you are ever likely to witness.